 American Oak Staircase, Zetland

-For this project, we worked closely with local builder LJW and architect Black & Hellyer.
+For this project, we worked closely with local builder LJW and architects Black & Hellyer.
 Our job was to manufacture and install one of the most crucial components of the home, the staircase.
-The staircase itself is made from American Oak and complements all other joinery in the space.
+Made from solid American Oak, the staircase was designed to complement the surrounding joinery.

 The staircase is furnished with stainless steel webbing, which has a main purpose as a safety net but also is used as an aesthetic detail to the joinery.

-Our Oak stairs are also paired with a custom handle and lower steps to the landing.
+The staircase was paired with a custom handrail and lower steps to the landing.
 These elements help tie the Oak to the other joinery in the home, including the flooring.

 The Oak is finished in a natural or raw finish to bring out its light tones and prevent it from yellowing over time.
 This allows it to naturally shift its colour palette depending on the time of day and what light source is being cast onto it.